Hekstra-Lab/dw-examples/pyp/README.md

 # PYP

-This folder contains instructions and scripts for processing a time-resolved PYP dataset.
+This folder contains instructions and scripts for processing a time-resolved photactive yellow protein (PYP) dataset.
 Here, we
 1. run `careless` with a bivariate prior, for many values of the double-Wilson `r` parameter, and then
 2. inspect merging statistics and time-resolved differences.

 We start with MTZ files found in `./unmerged_mtzs`.
-These were converted from `precognition` files gifted by Vukica Srajer, for (Dalton et al. 2022).
+These were converted from `precognition` files provided by Vukica Srajer, for (Dalton et al. *Nat.
+Comm.* 2022, https://doi.org/10.1038/s41467-022-35280-8).

 To run `careless`, we use the script `careless_runs/slurm-dw-array-grid.sh`, which starts a `slurm` batch array job.
 This job requires `careless_runs/slurm_params.txt`, in which we vary the double-Wilson `r` value across the individual `careless` runs.
 To call using slurm: